Diana Douglas: Career

 In 1942, she began her career in a minor, uncredited role in Keeper of the Flame.
 She went on to appear in many films during the 1950s and 1960s, one of her most notable roles arguably being Susan Rogers in The Indian Fighter.
 During the 1960s and 1970s, she appeared in a variety of television programs (such as the General Electric Theater and Naked City), her best known television role being Lily Chernak Donnelly on Love Is a Many Splendored Thing.

 She played Poco on Three Steps to Heaven and Martha Evans in Days of Our Lives.
 Following the cancellation of Love Is a Many Splendored Thing, she played Annie Andersen in The Cowboys.
 She appeared in Roots: The Next Generations and The Waltons.
 In It Runs in the Family, Douglas appeared with her former husband, Kirk Douglas, son Michael and grandson Cameron, and later appeared on an episode of CBS's Cold Case and in the Season 15 ER episode "Heal Thyself" (2008), the year that she retired from acting.

 In 1999, her autobiography, In the Wings: A Memoir, was published.

 Personal life

 Dill was married to Kirk Douglas.
-They met as acting students before the Second World War.
+They initially met as acting students before Kirk went to fight in WW2.
 During the war, Douglas was serving in the U.S. Navy when he saw the May 3, 1943, issue of Life magazine, with a photograph of Dill on the cover.
 He showed the cover to his shipmates and told them that he would marry her.
 They married in November 1943, and had two sons, Michael and Joel, before divorcing in 1951.

 She married actor Bill Darrid, and they lived with her sons on the East Coast of the US until his death in 1992.
 In 2002, she married Donald Webster in the old Devonshire Parish Church in Bermuda.